uncw-library/CDM-Responsive-Scripts/README.md

 Another copy of these files (maintained by the librarians) is at libstore/library/digital_collections/contentdm_homepage_backup.

-The version control process is vague for this project, so it's likely that the most useful version of these files is scraping them from the digitalcollections.uncw.edu page.
+The version control process is ambiguous for these files, so it's likely that the most useful source is scraping them from the digitalcollections.uncw.edu page.